Article: Working from Home

 You could consider turning your hobby into a business.
 This could be your chance to earn a living from what you like doing most.

 Some people turn their home into a business.
-You could consider running a bed & breakfast or, if you have the space, a tea/coffee shop or art/craft gallery, for example.
+You could consider running a bed and breakfast or, if you have the space, a tea/coffee shop or art/craft gallery, for example.
 If your garden is big enough, it might be possible to grow and sell your own produce.

 Working for someone else

 You might be able to keep your existing job, but work from home.
 This will, of course, depend on the type of work you do.
 Clerical or administrative work in particular lends itself to home-based working.
-Jobs in selling often allow work from home.
+Jobs involving selling often allow work from home.